josbeir/cakephp-docs-md/docs/2/en/views.md

 elements in its own file.
 They can also help you re-use content fragments in your application.

-Elements live in the [App / View / Elements / ](app/View/Elements/.md) folder, and have the .ctp filename extension.
+Elements live in the `/app/View/Elements/` folder, and have the .ctp filename extension.
 They are output using the element method of the
 view: